scottstilson/good/README.md

-# good
+# good *noun*
-A working definition to buttress my definition of love
+that which produces wisdom and the fruit of the Spirit